smth-to-smb/owncloud_quickstart/readme.md

 Before installation, verify system and software requirements on [System Requirements page](https://doc.owncloud.org/server/10.0/admin_manual/installation/system_requirements.html).

-## Installation options
+## Installing ownCloud

-ownCloud can be installed either using Docker or manually with installation and resolving of all dependencies.
+You can install ownCloud either using Docker or manually.

-### Installing with Docker
+### Docker installation

-1. Download a Docker image from the [official ownCloud Docker](https://hub.docker.com/r/owncloud/server/) page.
+Download a Docker image from the [official ownCloud Docker](https://hub.docker.com/r/owncloud/server/) page.

-2. To start this image successfully, prepare separate MariaDB and Redis containers and data volume in the host filesystem.
+Prepare separate MariaDB and Redis containers and data volume in the host filesystem.

     The configuration: